SAFF Logo

 It was commissioned by the Department of Health from Jean La Fontaine, a professor of anthropology at the London School of Economics, with expert knowledge of religious movements.
 National publicity about so-called satanic abuse followed sensational claims made by the NSPCC at a press conference launching their annual report in March in 1990, that children had been sexually abused, tortured and sacrificed in bizarre rites connected with witchcraft, satanism or devil worship.

-Prof. Jean La Fontaine's Government Inquiry into so-called Satanic Abuse concludes it does not exist.La Fontanel’s 1994 report was titled The Extent and Nature of Organised and Ritual Abuse: Research Findings.
+Prof. Jean La Fontaine's Government Inquiry into so-called Satanic Abuse concludes it does not exist.La Fontaine’s 1994 report was titled The Extent and Nature of Organised and Ritual Abuse: Research Findings.
 She researched 84 alleged cases investigated by UK police from Kent to Strathclyde between 1987 and 1992.

 She concluded: “Rites that allegedly include the torture and sexual abuse of children and adults, forced abortion and human sacrifice, cannibalism and bestiality may be labelled satanic or satanist.
 Their defining characteristic is that the sexual and physical abuse of children is part of rites directed to a magical or religious objective.
 There is no evidence that these have taken place in any of the 84 cases studied.